-It should also be noted that many organizations that provide fair housing services to the District's residents are not devoted solely to remedying fair housing issues in the region.
-Many organizations, including the ERC, Maryland Legal Aid, Legal Services of Northern Virginia, and the D.C.
-Bar Pro Bono Center, have broad missions, with specific projects devoted to alleviating specific housing issues in their region, Therefore, these organization's resources are often divided among a variety of projects.
+Many organizations that provide fair housing services to the District's residents are not devoted solely to remedying fair housing issues in the region.
+Organizations such as the ERC, Maryland Legal Aid, Legal Services of Northern Virginia, and the D.C.
+Bar Pro Bono Center have broad missions, with specific projects devoted to alleviating specific housing issues in their region.
+Therefore, these organization's resources are often divided among a variety of projects.
 For instance, the D.C.
 Office of Human Rights, the body tasked with investigating claims of housing discrimination in the District, has also been reported to lack sufficient resources to properly handle claims and investigate cases.